easylist/easylist/README.md

  - Resource Miners
  - Hit Counters
  - Cname trackers
+ - Linking to other third-party tracking servers
- - Some unnessary third-party scripts
+ - Some unnessary third-party scripts/images

 When a site is attempting to track, it'll be put into one of 4 categories.
  - Generic blocks (common url/tracking filter patterns) used by 1st/3rd-partys.